Setting Up the SAML Web Browser SSO Feature

 Create API and specify OAuth Details

-1. In Community Manager, go to APIs > Add API.
+1. In Community Manager, go to APIs and select Add API.

 2. Create the API, making sure you attach the following policies to the API implementation: